Colorado outlasts No. 24 Arizona State 34-31

 Colorado (3-1, 1-0) had 24 points by halftime and racked up 477 total yards against the Sun Devils, despite playing most of the game without star receiver Laviska Shenault due to injury.

 Brown, who had three career touchdowns entering Saturday’s game, picked up the slack with nine catches for 150 yards.
+The defense held when it needed to with Mustafa Johnson, their best pass rusher, out with an ankle injury.

+The win was Colorado’s first over a ranked road opponent since beating UCLA in 2002, a string of 36 games.

+“I’m really proud of our guys.
+It was a hard-fought win for us,” Colorado coach Mel Tucker said.
+“We had some injuries but guys stepped up.
+It was that next man mentality.
+It was a team win, offense, defense, special teams, everyone pitched in.”

 Arizona State’s Jayden Daniels threw for 345 yards and two touchdowns, connecting with Brandon Aiyuk nine times for 122 yards to keep the Sun Devils within reach.